Pull to refresh

 Publishes annual Cancer Facts & Figures report

-Cancer death rates in the United States peaked in 1991 at 215 deaths per 100,000 people.
-Since then, they have fallen 34%, averting an estimated 4.5 million deaths.
-The decline accelerated from about 1% annually in the 1990s to 2% annually by 2015-2020, driven primarily by plummeting smoking rates, earlier detection through screening, and advances in targeted therapies and immunotherapy.
+Cancer death rates in the United States peaked in 1991 at 215 deaths per 100,000 people and have since fallen 34%, averting an estimated 4.5 million deaths.
+The decline accelerated from about 1% annually in the 1990s to 2% annually by 2015-2020, driven by plummeting smoking rates, earlier detection through screening, and advances in targeted therapies and immunotherapy.